Electronic Journal of Probability

 The Electronic Journal of Probability is a peer-reviewed open access scientific journal published by the Institute of Mathematical Statistics and the Bernoulli Society.
-It covers all aspects of probability theory and the current editor-in-chief is Bénédicte Haas (Université Sorbonne Paris Nord).
+It covers all aspects of probability theory and the current editor-in-chief is Cristina Toninelli.
 Electronic Communications in Probability is a sister journal that publishes short papers.
 The two journals share the same editorial board, but have different editors-in-chiefs, each chosen for a three-year period.
 According to the Journal Citation Reports, the Electronic Journal of Probability has a 2016 impact factor of 0.904.